The baby name Valerie became a 20th century staple that just might make you burst into song.

 That’s remarkably steady, making the baby name Valerie a modern classic.

-All together, this makes Valerie a modern classic.
-It’s been around forever, with history stretching from Ancient Rome to Medieval France and all across the twentieth century.
+Call Valerie a modern classic.
+The name has been around forever, with history stretching from Ancient Rome to Medieval France and all across the 20th century to today.
 It’s been worn by women of accomplishment and re-invented in song lyrics.
+The name suggests resilience and vigor, positive qualities, but there’s also a lightness to the baby name Valerie.

-In many ways, Valerie is a chameleon of a name – impossible to pin down, infinitely versatile, strong in meaning, upbeat in sound.
+In many ways, it’s a chameleon of a name – impossible to pin down, infinitely versatile, strong in meaning, upbeat in sound.
+If you’re looking for something timeless but not quite in the Eleanor-Katherine-Margaret category, Valerie might the perfect name for you.

 What do you think of the baby name Valerie?